Ladies & Gentlemen (2015 film): Cast

+Soundtrack

+The music was composed by Raghu Kunche.
+In a music review, Sashidhar AS of The Times of India rated the album 3/5 and wrote, "All in all, Raghu Kunche's album is well blended with trendy and romantic songs".

 Critical reception

 The Hindu wrote, "A lot of thought has gone into the screenplay and as the loose ends are tied up towards the end, it’s evident that many earlier sequences and supporting characters have all been there for a reason...Despite shortcomings, it’s commendable that the film doesn’t stick to the formula and play safe".
-The Times of India gave the film 3 stars out of 5 and wrote, "The film might not rank high in terms of visual aesthetics, but it does suck you into its twisted world where everyone seems to have an agenda of his own", further adding that while "the first half tests your patience", "the second half is riveting and everything falls in to place quite well in the third act".
-123telugu.com gave 3 out of 5 as well and wrote, "Ladies and Gentleman is one film which is made with absolutely no commercial aspects.
-It is bold, concept driven and yet interesting". idlebrain.com gave 3.25 out of 5 and called it a "decently made film which is identifiable to all social media users".
+The Times of India gave the film 3 stars out of 5 and wrote, "The film might not rank high in terms of visual aesthetics, but it does suck you into its twisted world where everyone seems to have an agenda of his own", further adding that while "the first half tests your patience", "the second half is riveting and everything falls in to place quite well in the third act". idlebrain.com gave 3.25 out of 5 and called it a "decently made film which is identifiable to all social media users".